mattpolzin/idris-fvect/README.md

-The starts of an Idris 2 FVect (Fin-based Vect) type and its utility functions.
+An Idris 2 FVect (Fin-based Vect) type and its utility functions.

 The idea is to have a Vect type that knows not only how long it currently is but also the longest it ever could be.
 One reasonable interpretation of the latter is "capacity."